-Dietary Roughage Prevents a Rough Time in the Bathroom
+Dietary Roughage Prevents a Rough Time in the Bathroom Part 2

 Humans evolved to eat whole foods.
 Attempted reliance upon refined foods robs us of essential fiber and nutrients in our diet, while taking up space in our bodies and wasting valuable digestive resources.
-Whole foods, in contrast provide valuable fibre that assists in their digestion, while being equipped with vitamin, mineral and essential fatty acid bearing components that ensure they are not just taking up space in our body, but giving us the nutrition we require.
+Whole foods, in contrast provide valuable fiber that assists in their digestion, while being equipped with vitamin, mineral and essential fatty acid bearing components that ensure they are not just taking up space in our body, but giving us the nutrition we require.

 Roughage is needed to maintain momentum in our gastrointestinal tract.
 Some of the most popular processed foods are challenging for the digestive system to eliminate and may clog our digestive tract, slowing down digestion due to a lack of roughage.
 Then, the food may decompose due to the length of time taken to pass through our intestines.
 This same clogging effect may occur with any food when we lack adequate fiber intake in our regular diet.
 Furthermore, many processed foods have been stripped of essential nutrients through refinement and simply take space without providing the nutrients that whole foods contain.